Instructor: Tim Chumley

 • Class materials: Lecture notes

 • After class: Write up your ideas on how to understand the behavior of orbits that start near a repelling fixed point.
-You should mostly repeat the argument we worked on together for the attracting case, but we’ll discuss a small subtlety that’s different on Tuesdays.
+You should mostly repeat the argument we worked on together for the attracting case, but we’ll discuss a small subtlety that’s different next time.

 • Topic: Section 5.4: Neutral fixed points.
 We consider the behavior of orbits that begin near a fixed point \(p\) where \(|F'(p)|=1\).
 Our main general observation will be that the second and third derivatives play an important role in classifying the convergence and divergence behavior of orbits that start near \(p\).